In Describe a positive change in your life Cue Card, you should say:

 Join our IELTS community: Subscribe our Youtube channel ▷

 I hope it gives you some realistic idea on how to carry a conversation around Describe a positive change in your life IELTS Cue card topic.
 However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
-You should rather reformulate and personalise your answer.
+You should rather reformulate and personalize your answer.

 If you still have any doubts, post them in the comments.